IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-If we would like to calculate the maximum inflammation for patient 3
+If you would like to calculate the maximum inflammation for patient 3
 ```python
 println("Maximum inflammation for patient 3: ", maximum(data[3,:]))
 ```